The best camera bags of 2023

 • Bottom isn’t waterproof

 The Tamrac Sratus 15 is a bag built for pros or those serious about protecting large quantities of gear.
 It is ruggedly built to withstand some not-so-gentle use, including hard drops to the ground.
-It’s a box-shaped bag with a completely flat bottom, making it easier to set down and access what you need instead of trying to balance the bag right.
+It’s a box-shaped bag with a completely flat bottom, making it easier to set down and access what you need instead of trying to balance the bag just right.
 Unfortunately, the bottom is made of the same fabric as the rest, so you’ll need to avoid puddles or risk water soaking in.

 As a shoulder-style bag, it features just a single strap.
 That strap is well padded, making it more comfortable to carry even when loaded up.
 And the handle on top makes it easy to grab for times you need to move fast.
 There are four larger pockets on the outside of the bag, including extra organizational pockets in the front two.

 Perhaps most importantly for some, the Stratus 15 can hold a lot of gear.
-It’s able to hold multiple pro-level bodies with lenses attached while offering room for additional lenses, flashes, or accessories.
+It’s able to hold multiple pro-level bodies with lenses attached while still offering room for additional lenses, flashes, or accessories.
 The Lens Gate dividers are customizable, so you can set them up in a way that best protects your setup.
 And there are tripod attachment straps, so you won’t have to carry that separately.

 Best purse: Lo & Sons Claremont Purse